 Mastering the Standard Form

 A common mistake is to confuse the signs of h and k.
-Remember, the equation has (x - h) and (y - k), so if you see (x + 3), that means h is actually -3.
-Always double-check the signs to avoid errors.
+Which means always double-check the signs to avoid errors.
+And remember, the equation has (x - h) and (y - k), so if you see (x + 3), that means h is actually -3.
 Practice converting equations between standard and general form to solidify your understanding.

 Completing the Square